rspec/rspec-its/README.md

     its("phone_numbers.size") { should_not eq(0) }

-When the subject implements the `[]` operator, you can pass in an array with a single key to access the value of that operator.
+When the subject implements the `[]` operator, you can pass in an array with a single key to refer to the value returned by that operator when passed that key as an argument.

     its([:key]) { is_expected.to eq(value) }